jh3nd3rs0n/jargyle/README.md

       clientSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the client socket

+      dtls.enabled=true|false
+          The boolean value to indicate if DTLS connections to the SOCKS server are enabled (default is false)

+      dtls.enabledCipherSuites=[DTLS_CIPHER_SUITE1[ DTLS_CIPHER_SUITE2[...]]]
+          The space separated list of acceptable cipher suites enabled for DTLS connections to the SOCKS server

+      dtls.enabledProtocols=[DTLS_PROTOCOL1[ DTLS_PROTOCOL2[...]]]
+          The space separated list of acceptable protocol versions enabled for DTLS connections to the SOCKS server

+      dtls.keyStoreFile=FILE
+          The key store file for the DTLS connections to the SOCKS server

+      dtls.keyStorePassword=PASSWORD
+          The password for the key store for the DTLS connections to the SOCKS server

+      dtls.keyStoreType=TYPE
+          The type of key store file for the DTLS connections to the SOCKS server (default is PKCS12)

+      dtls.maxPacketSize=INTEGER_BETWEEN_1_AND_2147483647
+          The maximum packet size for the DTLS connections to the SOCKS server (default is 32768)

+      dtls.needClientAuth=true|false
+          The boolean value to indicate that client authentication is required for DTLS connections to the SOCKS server (default is false)

+      dtls.protocol=PROTOCOL
+          The protocol version for the DTLS connections to the SOCKS server (default is DTLS)

+      dtls.trustStoreFile=FILE
+          The trust store file for the DTLS connections to the SOCKS server

+      dtls.trustStorePassword=PASSWORD
+          The password for the trust store for the DTLS connections to the SOCKS server

+      dtls.trustStoreType=TYPE
+          The type of trust store file for the DTLS connections to the SOCKS server (default is PKCS12)

+      dtls.wantClientAuth=true|false
+          The boolean value to indicate that client authentication is requested for DTLS connections to the SOCKS server (default is false)

       host=HOST
           The host name or address for the SOCKS server (default is 0.0.0.0)